TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/Faq.rst

 Can i run tests with Windows?
 =============================

 Well.
 Maybe.
-We've had some successful reports using runTests.sh with `WSL: Windows Subsystem for Linux
+We've had some successful reports using :file:`runTests.sh` with `WSL: Windows Subsystem for Linux
 <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_ but we did not get too much information
 and experience on this, yet.
-Please go ahead, push patches for Core runTests.sh or the docker-compose.yml files and improve this documentation with hints about Windows.
+Please go ahead, push patches for Core :file:`runTests.sh` or the :file:`docker-compose.yml` files and improve this documentation with hints about Windows.
 We already know there are some details to take care of, a starter can be found in a Core patch `commit message
 <https://review.typo3.org/#/c/58750/3//COMMIT_MSG>`_.